01mf02/computers-spaceflight/src/Computing.md

 was the large, centralized computing center, distributed computers now share the load.

-Since NASA is well known as an extensive user of computers- mainly because spaceflight would not be possible without them- there is a common sense that at least part of the reason for the rapid growth and innovation in the computer industry is that NASA has served as a main driver due to its requirements.
+Since NASA is well known as an extensive user of computers---mainly because spaceflight would not be possible without them---there is a common sense that at least part of the reason for the rapid growth and innovation in the computer industry is that NASA has served as a main driver due to its requirements.
 Actually, the situation is not so